StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 /// admonition | Advantages of `read`
     type: tip

-- **Efficiency**: `read` operates within the shell, avoiding needing slower, resource-intensive external commands.
+- **Efficiency**: `read` operates within the shell, eliminating the need for slower, resource-intensive external commands.
-- **Security**: By parsing directly into Bash variables, `read` minimizes the risks associated with external command outputs, such as injection attacks.
+- **Controlled Parsing**: `read` allows for controlled and direct parsing of inputs into variables within the shell, reducing the complexity and potential risks associated with using external commands for input processing.
 - **Simplicity**: Offers an easy-to-understand syntax for directly parsing complex data structures.
 - **Portability**: `read` is a Bash builtin, ensuring consistent behavior across different systems and environments.